 There is one silver lining in this story.
 A great life motto to live by: Hold your head up high and don’t let them get you down while you’re following your dream.
 Thinking without automatically following the crowd, in a time where you are expected to live by stereotypes that have once been set.
 It really shows gut and character to fully go against it in an era where you are expected to obey certain (unwritten) society rules.
 That’s what makes this book so fascinating.

 It’s a really interesting life story where Roosje & Menthol (both open-minded people), go through stormy weather.
 Starting with Menthol and his mentality to get everything out of his life in an era where he is seen as a less worthy man.
 Then we have Roosje.
 Also not your typical 1920s gal.
-She has a spicy attitude and basically did what she wanted, not wat her parents and/or society wanted for her.
-This book follows their journey as a married couple.
+She has a spicy attitude and basically does what she wants, not wat her parents and/or society want for her.
+This book also follows their journey as a married couple.
 It’s actually a biography but it reads like a novel.

 Why should you read this book?

 If you’re interested in history and life of people in forgotten eras, you’ll definitely be interested in this book.
 But let’s say you’re not.
 There is another reason to read it: inspiration.
 And I’m not talking about internet meme inspiration this time.
 Remember all those magazines that fill their content every month with stories about following your dreams, inspiration and last but not least: how to be yourself?
 Here is a real-life story that makes the follow your dream and be yourself part so concrete.
 Menthol & Roosje did it before it was cool.

 *The book is only available in Dutch*